CodeShark/BitShell/README.md

 A wrapper around bitcoind's CLI for use with ConsoleShell.

 You must set the path to the ConsoleShell root directory in a file named paths.mk in the project root for the project to build.
+You can find the ConsoleShell project here: https://github.com/CodeShark/ConsoleShell